 To write posts that drive lots of traffic, make sure to:

-- Write it in a list form, number it.
+- Write it in a list form and number it.

 - Mention people your readers will know, it will draw them in.